serverless/blog/posts/2018-07-02-aws-lambda-sqs-serverless-integration.md

 ## Using SQS with the Serverless Framework

 As of the [TODO]() release of the Serverless Framework, SQS is a supported event source!
-Using the SQS integration is pretty straight-forward.
+Using the SQS integration is pretty straightforward.
 You'll register an event of type `sqs` and provide the ARN of your SQS queue:

 ```yml
 # serverless.yml